-Through this annual planning process, we have looked at the framework (see right) to ensure what we are delivering for the community is aligned with our purpose, vision and community outcomes.
+Through this annual planning process, we

+have looked at the framework (see right) to ensure what we are delivering for the community is aligned with our purpose, vision and community outcomes.

 The design has been developed to align with our brand the kowhai.
-Rangitīkei is renowned for having the most prolific kōwhai stand in New Zealand.
+Rangitīkei is renowned for having the most prolific kowhai stand in New Zealand.
 The kowhai is a cultural and social icon and is an important and overlooked ecological feature of our District.

-If our land is cared for, If the spirit is strong, We can build a better future for all,
+He oranga whenua, He oranga tangata, He oranga wairua, Tīhei Mauriora!
+If our land is cared for, If our people are looked after, If the spirit is strong, We can build a better future for all, Let there be life!